boneframework/installer/README.md

 ### proxy
 Your phone will not be able to see your custom development domain name (that's hosted on your laptop) until you change the WiFi settings on it to use a proxy.
 Launch Proxyman on your laptop, and enter the IP address and port (typically 9090) into the WiFi Proxy settings on your phone (info circle for your connection).

-Also, follow the instructions to install the Proxyman CA certificate on your phone.
+Also, do the same for the [Proxyman CA certificate](http://cert.proxyman.io) on your phone.

 ![Proxy](https://github.com/boneframework/.github/blob/master/profile/installer/proxy.PNG?raw=true) ![Proxy Settings](https://github.com/boneframework/.github/blob/master/profile/installer/proxy2.PNG?raw=true)